Azure/bicep-types-az/generated/app/microsoft.app/2022-11-01-preview/types.md

 ## Secret
 ### Properties
+* **identity**: string: Resource ID of a managed identity to authenticate with Azure Key Vault, or System to use a system-assigned identity.
+* **keyVaultUrl**: string: Azure Key Vault URL pointing to the secret referenced by the container app.
 * **name**: string: Secret Name.
 * **value**: string (WriteOnly): Secret Value.

 ## SecretsCollection
 ### Properties
 * **value**: [ContainerAppSecret](#containerappsecret)[] (Required): Collection of resources.

+## SecretVolumeItem
+### Properties
+* **path**: string: Path to project secret to.
+If no path is provided, path defaults to name of secret listed in secretRef.
+* **secretRef**: string: Name of the Container App secret from which to pull the secret value.

 ## SourceControlProperties
 ### Properties